getsentry/sentry-docs/src/collections/_documentation/performance/performance-tab.md

 The sidebar contains a Tag Summary and more statistics about the transaction.
 This information updates dynamically if a user changes any of the selections in the global header or when a user drills in on a latency segment (applicable when viewing the Latency Histogram).

 ## Slowest Transactions
 On initial load, the table displays the slowest occurrences of the transaction along with the Event ID, User, Transaction Duration, and Timestamp of the event.
-Users can click on the [LINK: Event ID] to open the span view for the transaction ([https://docs.sentry.io/performance/distributed-tracing/#viewing-transactions](https://docs.sentry.io/performance/distributed-tracing/#viewing-transactions)).
+Users can click on the [Event ID]({%- link _documentation/performance/distributed-tracing.md -%}#viewing-transactions) to open the span view for the transaction.
 The table updates dynamically if a user changes any of the selections in the global header or when a user drills in on a latency segment -- applicable when viewing the Latency Histogram.

 ## Open in Discover
 When viewing transactions, users may want to create more curated views.
 To do this, they can click on the "Open in Discover" button to create a custom query and investigate further.
-Read more about our Discover Query Builder here ([https://docs.sentry.io/performance/discover/query-builder/](https://docs.sentry.io/performance/discover/query-builder/)).
+Read more about our [Discover Query Builder]({%- link _documentation/performance/discover/query-builder.md -%}).

 ## Setting a Key Transaction
 Users can set personal "Key Transactions" from the Transaction Summary page.
 After setting a "Key Transaction," they will be able to view the transactions in a dedicated tab on the Performance Homepage.
 These "Key Transactions" are not currently shared and limited to ten per user.